metpallyv/LinearRegression/README.md

 I also  selected any fold, and plot the progress of the gradient descent algorithm for each dataset separately in two different plots.
 To this end plot the RMSE for each iteration.

+For all the datasets, I applied the correct way of normalizing data, that would be to normalize the training data and record the normalization parameters i.e., mean and standard deviation for z-score normalization and min and max feature values for feature re-scaling.
+This minimizes the chances of introducing any bias during the performance evaluation of the learning algorithm

+#  Least Squares Regression using Normal Equations

+Implementing Linear Regression using Normal equations for the above dataset.